4d/docs/docs/FormObjects/properties_Appearance.md

 ## Show references

-Displays all 4D expressions inserted in the 4D Write document as *references*.
+Displays all 4D expressions inserted in the 4D Write Pro document as *references*.
 When this option is disabled, 4D expressions are displayed as *values*.
 By default when you insert a 4D field or expression, 4D Write Pro computes and displays its current value.
 Select this property if you wish to know which field or expression is displayed.
 The field or expression references then appear in your document, with a gray background.

 For example, you have inserted the current date along with a format, the date is displayed: